MicrosoftDocs/learn/learn-pr/azure/explore-automated-intelligence/includes/4-menus.md

 ### Optimization algorithms Strengths & Weaknesses

-Optimization algorithms do not assume any knowledge of the problem, therefore are best used when we don’t know anything about the state space, and we want to explore.
+Optimization algorithms don't assume any knowledge of the problem, therefore are best used when we don’t know anything about the state space, and we want to explore.

-Their main weakness is that they are time consuming and unless the state space is small, we might not have enough time to find an optimal decision.
+Their main weakness is that they're time consuming and unless the state space is small, we might not have enough time to find an optimal decision.